umbraco/UmbracoDocs/12/umbraco-forms/developer/extending/setting-types.md

 The one exception is the "TextWithFieldPicker".
 This one we don't use within the package, but we make it available for developers to use when creating their own types.

-It offers the option of text field entry or the selection of a field from the form, so can be useful in workflows where you need to reference the value of a specific field.
+It offers the option of text field entry or the selection of a field from the form.
+This can be useful in workflows where you need to reference the value of a specific field.

 ![Text with field picker](./images/text-with-field-picker.png)

 ## Creating a setting type

-To create a custom setting type you will need to create an angularjs view and controller at the following location: `/App_Plugins/UmbracoForms/backoffice/Common/SettingTypes/mysettingview.html`.
+To create a custom setting type you will need to create an AngularJS view and controller at the following location: `/App_Plugins/UmbracoForms/backoffice/Common/SettingTypes/mysettingview.html`.

 You then add the name of the view as the `View` property on the `Setting` attribute defined on the type.